 Q. Where do I change my address?A. You can change your address by clicking on the ‘View and edit company information’ from the Steamworks home page.
+This link is located under Tools + Links in the righthand column/frame of the page.
 Please contact the user who has Actual Authority rights for your organization on Steamworks (this is usually the person who completed the initial paperwork with Valve).
 Please note if you are changing your country of residence, you will be required to go through the tax interview again to establish your new rate of withholding tax based on your new circumstances.

 Q. I changed my legal name (and banking and tax information).
 How do I make this change on Steamworks?A. We will have you re-onboard and create a new partner account in your new name.
 This will result in entering banking and tax in the new name as well.
 Once this is complete, we will have to send documents terminating the old company’s rights to the IP and move the games over from the old to the new company.
 Please use this form to contact us and provide us with the Steam account name that you wish to complete the digital paperwork.